 Pratt & Whitney is again a strong contender to be the engine supplier for the Avic MA700 78-seat turboprop airliner, an industry official close to the competition says.
 Rolls-Royce, the other main competitor, no longer appears to have the leading position that three industry officials described to Aviation Week in late May and early June.
 Avic needs a turboprop capable of more than 3,000 kw (4,100 hp) for the twin-engine MA700, meaning the Pratt & Whitney Canada PW150A and the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "P&W Again Contending For Avic MA700".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "P&W Again Contending For Avic MA700".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.